mehrinshamim/finchat-FinanceTracker/README.md

 *I'm currently still working on this project (version 1.0 web version) to enhance its features and improve its usability.
 Stay tuned for updates!*

 ## Setup Instructions:

-1. Clone the repository.
+1. Clone the repository: `git clone https://github.com/mehrinshamim/flood-prediction-project.git`
-2. Install the required dependencies.
+2. Create a virtual environment in the project directory: `python -m venv venv`
-3. Configure the database.
+3. Activate the virtual environment: `venv/Scripts/activate`
-4. Run the Flask application.
+4. Install the requirements: `pip install -r requirements.txt`
+5. Initialize the migration repository: `flask db init` (only needed once)
+6. Generate an initial migration: `flask db migrate -m "Initial migration."` (only needed once)
+7. Apply the migration to the database: `flask db upgrade`
+8. And finally, run the application: `flask run`
-5. Access the application via the provided local server link.
+9. Access the application via the provided local server link.